Norges Bank Investment Management CEO job description

 4. Planning and management

-The Chief Executive Officer has the professional and administrative responsibility for NBIM and shall maintain and develop an appropriate organisation to support NBIM’s investment strategy.
+The Chief Executive Officer shall maintain and develop an appropriate organisation to support NBIM’s investment strategy.
 This includes:

-- Develop an appropriate management structure within NBIM;
+- Develop an appropriate organisational structure within NBIM;

 - Prepare and implement the strategic and annual plans and ensure that these are formally updated on a regular basis, as well as whenever necessary to reflect significant changes;

 - Ensure NBIM operates in a cost effective manner and propose an annual budget for all activities relating to the management of the fund;

-- Provide financial reporting and accounting, including records to Norges Bank, for the preparation of quarterly and annual accounts for the Government Pension Fund Global (“the Fund”) in line with applicable accounting rules and Norges Bank’s accounting policies;
+- Provide financial reporting and accounting, for the preparation of semi-annual and annual accounts for the Government Pension Fund Global (“the fund”) in accordance with applicable accounting rules and Norges Bank’s accounting principles and policies;

 - Manage Norges Bank’s overseas offices and take care of all functions relating to the operation of such offices, including the maintenance of relationships with regulatory authorities and the facilitation of representation arrangements.